wetstreet/Theircraft-java/README.md

 - Press button B to add a block.
 - Press LB & RB to choose the block you want.
 #### Only Phone
-- Turn your phone to look around and select the block you want to operate with.
+- Turn your phone to look around.
-- Use Volumn Up(Down) buttons to move forwards(backwards).
+- Hold volume up(down) button to move forwards(backwards).
 - Touch the screen to jump.

 ### Screenshot
 A little house that I built.